CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 CycloneDX supports multiple methods to assert identity including:

 - Coordinates: The combination of the group, name, and version fields form the coordinates of a component.
-- Package URL: [Package URL](https://github.com/package-url/purl-spec) (PURL) standardizes how software package metadata is represented so that packages can universally be identified and located regardless of what vendor, project, or ecosystem the packages belongs to.
+- Package URL: [Package URL](https://github.com/package-url/purl-spec) (PURL) standardizes how software package metadata is represented so that packages can universally be identified and located.
-- SWID: Software ID (SWID) as defined in [ISO/IEC 19770-2:2015](https://www.iso.org/standard/65666.html) is used primarily to identify installed software.
 - CPE: The [Common Platform Enumeration](https://nvd.nist.gov/products/cpe) (CPE) specification was designed for operating systems, applications, and hardware devices.
 CPE is maintained by the NVD.

-Assertion of identity can also be substantiated in the form of evidence, which includes the methods and techniques used during analysis, the confidence, and the tool(s) that performed the analysis.
-Refer to the "Evidence" chapter for more information.
+- SWID: Software ID (SWID) as defined in [ISO/IEC 19770-2:2015](https://www.iso.org/standard/65666.html) is used primarily to identify installed software.
+- OmniBOR: The [OmniBOR](https://omnibor.io/) Artifact ID is capable of identifying every source code file incorporated into each built artifact.
+- SWHID: A [Software Heritage ID](https://docs.softwareheritage.org/devel/swh-model/persistent-identifiers.html) is a unique identifier assigned to software artifacts to facilitate their identification, tracking, and preservation.

 The following example illustrates component identity in CycloneDX.